fugue/example-tf-circleci/README.md

 2. Do not update the baseline.

 3. Fail the workflow.

+For a line-by-line explanation of the scan script, see the [Fugue docs site](https://docs.fugue.co/example-tf-circleci.html#tf-circleci-scan-sh).

 We've discussed in depth what the pipeline does, so it's finally time to see it in action!